harperreed/harper.blog/content/post/what-have-i-been-up-to.md

 ## Communities I started

 The basis for my career and one of the things I find most powerful is community.
 COVID-19 was no different.
 What was different, though, was the venue.
 Most of the communities I started existed first on WhatsApp and then spun off into other platforms.
 WhatsApp (although owned by facebook - big downside) is very good for group messaging.
 It is fast, light, and easy to use.
 More importantly, it is international.
 When I started, most of these communities were primarily global communities.

+My friend, Tricia Wang, descibed this best in her piece about [Chinese COVID-19 communities on WeChat](https://www.buzzfeednews.com/article/triciawang/a-lesson-from-the-people-of-wuhan-community-hyper-local).
+The online Chinese communities did this well before we did.

 ### COVID-1919: real info only (active)
 - Created: 1/21/2020